The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 ### Food and Potions
-Pumpkin Potage HQ (if running a slow BIS set)
-Pumpkin Ratatouille HQ (if running the 2.40 GCD set)
+> Carrot Pudding HQ, or  \
+> Sunset Carrot Nibbles HQ.  \
-Grade 6 Tincture of Strength HQ
+> Grade 7 Tincture of Strength HQ.

 ### Gear Sets
 Please see the Warrior's main page for different gear sets.
 Some of the gear sets have very specific melds, some of which might go against the usual meld priority.

-Here are some DPS numbers as of Patch 6.11:

-#### 2.40 GCD
-5527.7 dps
-Upheaval drifts, or has to be clipped every 2nd use.
-This is a non-issue in most fights.

-#### 2.45 GCD
-5525.6 dps
-Uses an Augmented Crafted Ring (i590).
-Upheaval and Inner Release do not come up cleanly all the time.
-Non-issue, but something to keep in mind.

-#### 2.46
-5524.4 dps
-The Bread-and-butter gearset that follows the stat priorities and gear restrictions.
-Upheaval and Inner Release do not come up cleanly all the time.
-Non-issue, but something to keep in mind.

-#### 2.50 GCD
-5523.9 dps
-Does not drift Upheaval or Inner Release.
-Boots have an odd set of Det+Det melds, resulting in a simulated +3.3 dps!

-#### What’s the difference?
+#### What’s the different GCD speeds?
 Why not just use the one with the highest simulated DPS?

 The simulations are made with a simulated infinite rotational loop, which also heavily skews the value of skill speed.
 Fights are not infinite, and often come with downtime.
 Slower GCDs offer some rotational tricks to maximize Party buff windows.
 Simulations are also pure math based on our best understanding and knowledge of the game's mechanics.
 Practice always differs from theory.